kqzzzz/F4CKM/README.md

 If you're having issues with installing PyTorch compatible with your CUDA version, we strongly recommend related [documentation page](https://pytorch.org/get-started/previous-versions/).

 ## Usage
 + simulator/ contains the code for dataset generation.
-Run `generateDataset.m` in MATLAB to generate datasets.
+To generate the datasets, run `generateDataset.m` in MATLAB (R2024a or later recommended).
 + Use `mat2pkl.py` script in the simulator/ to convert the dataset from .mat to the .pkl.
 + Example of train the F<sep>4<sep>-CKM model:
 ```bash